benhuson/uk-cookie-consent/readme.txt

 1. Simple settings page allows you to modify the message and button text.

 == Changelog ==

+= 1.5 =
+Switched the logic so that the bar is initially hidden on the page and only displays if user has not previously dismissed it.
+Gives a slightly better performance.
+Thanks to chrisHe for the suggestion.

+= 1.4.2. =
+Policy page created on register_activation_hook now

+= 1.4.1 =
+Tweak to ensure jQuery is a dependency

+= 1.4 =
+This plug-in now uses JavaScript to test whether the user has dismissed the front-end notification in order to solve issues with caching plug-ins.
+Added configuration options for colour and position of bar.
+Set notification button and link to first element in tab list.
+Thanks to husobj for contributions and suggestions including localisation and enqueueing scripts and stylesheets

 = 1.3 =
 Reinstated user-defined permalink field